Aparna-R5/Youtube_Project/README.md

 **4.1 Data Retrieval**

-API key helps  in accessing the channel information and the information is separated in the form of channel, video, comment and playlist details.
+Youtube API is used to access the channel information and googleapiclient library in python is used to connect to the API.The channel details are loaded to pandas dataframe before warehousing.

 **4.2 Migration to MySQL**

- Data is loaded to pandas following which a database is created in MySQL  and  the channel details are migrated to that database .
+A database is created in MySQL and the channel details are migrated to that database with separate tables for videos , comments and playlist .

 **4.3 Analysis**